What You Need to Know

 What can I use instead of Parmesan in pesto?

-Nutritional yeast, cashews, or vegan cheese are great substitutes for Parmesan in pesto.
+Nutritional yeast, vegan cheese, or ground nuts can be used as substitutes for Parmesan in pesto.

 Check Pesto on Other Diets